Country _ Name

 Legal affairs

-services described above Banks can be founded only by having a starting basic capital of MKD 310,000,000 (approx. EUR 5,040,000), solely in the form of money and paid-in outright.
+Banks can be founded only by having a starting basic share capital of MKD 310,000,000 (approx. EUR 5,040,650), solely in the form of money and paid-in outright.
 In order to obtain a license, the bank should submit certain documents and information to the NBRM, including, among others:

-(iii) an amount of the starting basic capital and statement that it is to be paid in;
+• an amount of the starting basic share capital and statement that it is to be paid in;

-(ix) financial activities performed by the bank; and
+• financial activities to be performed by the bank; and

-The Governor may require additional documents and information prior to issuing the license.
-The Governor is obliged to either issue a temporary license or reject the application within 90 days as of the day when the application was submitted.
-After receiving the application, the Governor assesses whether the bank will be organised and capable to operate in accordance with the prescribed regulations, supervisory standards and transparency and safety principles, whether the bank meets the corporate governance and risk management standards, as well as the feasibility of the strategic and operational plan and the financial statements projection.
+The NBRM may require additional documents and information prior to issuing the license.
+The Executive Board of the NBRM (“Executive Board”) is obliged to either issue a temporary license or reject the application within 90 days as of the day when the application was submitted.
+After receiving the application, the Executive Board assesses whether the bank will be organised and capable to operate in accordance with the prescribed regulations, supervisory standards and transparency and safety principles, whether the bank meets the corporate governance and risk management standards, as well as the feasibility of the strategic and operational plan and the financial statements projection.

 After obtaining the temporary license, the bank must fulfil additional conditions within 180 days in order to obtain the founding and operating license, including: